Poli93/iLike/README.md

 # iLike
-Like counter for players in WoW Classic
+personal like counter for players in WoW Classic
+WIP